-Pruning is done in spring or late summer by removing the pads that come into contact with each other or those that are damaged or poorly formed.
+Pruning prickly pears is not required.
+It is done in spring or late summer by removing the pads that come into contact with each other or those that are damaged or poorly formed.

 Fruit thinning is done to get a better harvest.
 It is necessary to remove extra fruits and flowers to get lower production but of improved quality.
 It is recommended that thinning must be done two weeks before the formation of the fruits, leaving approximately up to 10 fruits per stalk.

 Mealybugs, spider mites, and cochineal might attack it.
 Keep an eye on fruit flies and moths as well.

 In diseases, worry about root rot and stem rot — too much water or cold causes rotting.
 Prickly pear cactus is a succulent, so water it moderately.
 As soon as you detect the softening of tissues, remove the rotten part and treat the infected part with fungicide.